Published online Jun 7, 2018. doi: 10.3748/wjg.v24.i21.2300

 Published online: June 7, 2018

-AKI occurred in 71 and 28 of HBV-ACLF and HBV-DC patients, respectively (25.4% vs 21.2%, P = 0.358).
-Among all patients, the levels of four urinary biomarkers (NGAL, CysC, L-FABP, IL-18) were significantly elevated in patients with HBV-ACLF and AKI (ACLF-AKI), compared with that in patients with HBV-DC and AKI (DC-AKI) or those without AKI.
+Patients with ACLF-AKI have significantly higher urinary biomarker levels than those with DC-AKI or without AKI.
 There was a higher proportion of patients with AKI progression in ACLF-AKI patients than in DC-AKI patients (49.3% vs 17.9%, P = 0.013).
-Forty-three patients with ACLF-AKI and 19 patients with DC-AKI were treated with terlipressin.
-The response rate of ACLF-AKI patients was significantly lower than that of patients with DC-AKI (32.6% vs 57.9%, P = 0.018).
-Furthermore, patients with ACLF-AKI had the lowest 90 d survival rates among all groups (P < 0.001).
+Forty-three patients with ACLF-AKI and 19 patients with DC-AKI were treated with terlipressin, the response rate to terlipressin was significantly lower in patients with ACLF-AKI than in patients with DC-AKI (32.6% vs 57.9%, P = 0.018).
+In addition, patients in the ACLF-AKI group had the lowest survival rate at 90 d among all groups (P < 0.001).